makrai/notes/reimers2004-sentence-embed-multiling-distill.md

     (Chidambaram+ 2018; Yang+ 2019)
     * trained in a multi-task setup on SNLI (Bowman+ 2015) and on >1B question-answer pairs from online forums and QA websites
     * training obj: translation ranking.
-Given a translation pair (s i , t i ) and various alternative (incorrect) translations, identify the correct one
+Given a translation pair and various alternative (incorrect) translations, identify the correct one
     * multi-task learning can suffer from catastrophic forgetting
       * balancing multiple tasks is not straight forward